temporalio/documentation/docs/production-readiness/develop.md

 #### CLI

-After the Codec Server is started, provide the exposed endpoint to CLI using `--codec_endpoint` command option.
+After the Codec Server is started, provide the exposed endpoint to CLI using the `--codec_endpoint` command option.

 For example, if you are running your Codec Server locally and expose port 8888 as your endpoint, run the following command to set the codec endpoint globally.